-Who: All Medicaid members 13 years old or older by the beginning of the measurement year (Birth Year 2010 or earlier for 2023), who had a qualifying visit with a provider during the measurement period.
+Who: All Medicaid members 13 years old or older by the beginning of the measurement year (Birth Year 2011 or earlier for 2024) and who have had a qualifying visit with a provider during the measurement period.

 Why: Tobacco dependence is a chronic condition known to have a negative impact on overall health.
 Effective treatments exist, and research shows that 70% of tobacco users report wanting to quit.
 Many users have had at least one failed attempt and believe advice from a health care provider is important.